 Beech Appearance: The color of beech wood is light to pinkish.
-Sometimes can be a pink or brown hue.
+Sometimes it can be a pink or brown hue.
 Straight grain with a uniform texture.
-It can be darkened to a reddish-brown through a steaming process.
+It can be darkened to a reddish-brown color through a steaming process.

 Pine Wood Appearance: Pine can be yellowish-white to a reddish hue and sapwood is a pale yellow to nearly white.
 Color tends to darken with age.
 The grain is straight, with a medium, even texture.
 Pine tree bark is smooth on young trees but develops reddish-brown color with age.

 Beech Workability: Overall good workability.
 It can be glued, finished, and trim very well.
 Beech is known for steam-bending.
 They can be easily worked with tools and machines.